Documentation/Advanced/Plugins & DevTools

 Modular Plugin System

 FractoState provides an optional plugin system to extend the behavior of state flows.
-Plugins interact with the state lifecycle events including initialization, updates, and hydration.
+Plugins interact with the state lifecycle events including initialization, updates, hydration, and can even expose custom runtime operations.

 Usage